How to Enable or Disable Recent Files and Frequent Folders List in Windows 10

 While there, also click the Clear button to delete the File Explorer history of existing listings.

 On the same dialog box, change where File Explorer opens.
-Instead of opening to Quick access, change File Explorer to open to This PC, as shown in the highlighted image below.
+Instead of opening it to Quick access, change File Explorer to open it to This PC, as shown in the highlighted image below.

 Doing this will prevent Windows 10 computers from showing your frequently or recently used files and folders, which may become a privacy issue.

-To re-enable, go back to the Folder Options panel, click the Restore Defaults button, and click OK.
+To re-enable, return to the Folder Options panel, click the Restore Defaults button, and click OK.

 That’s it!